markahesketh/write-good-obsidian/README.md

   - **Wordy phrases:** Flags wordy phrases that can be simplified
   - **Clichés:** Detects cliches
   - **E-Prime:** Flags use of "to be" verbs (E-Prime style)
-- Enable or disable checking per note via the command palette or a custom hotkey
+- Toggle checks per note via the command palette or a custom hotkey

 ## Settings

-- **Enabled by default:** Enable or disable checking newly created or opened notes
+- **Enabled by default:** Automatically check newly created or opened notes
-- **Configurable checks:** Enable or disable specific checks (such as passive voice, adverbs, etc.)
+- **Configurable checks:** Turn individual checks on or off (e.g., passive voice, adverbs, etc.)

 ## Installation